AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 ## Protocol

-When generating a call to To_String attributte function, the compiler is responsible for:
+When generating a call to the To_String attribute function, the compiler is responsible for:

 - Creating an instance of Root_Buffer_Type
-- Calling Open on the formatter, buffer, and parameters (either default values or the ones explicitally provided).
+- Calling Open on the formatter, buffer, and parameters (either default values or the ones explicitly provided).
 - Calling To_String procedure on the element
 - Calling Close on the formatter, buffer and parameters
 - Using the buffer to convert to a string and returning that string.